spf13/viper/README.md

 #### Flag interfaces

-Viper provides two Go interfaces to bind other flag systems if you don't use `Pflags`.
+Viper provides two Go interfaces to bind other flag systems if you don’t use `Pflags`.

 `FlagValue` represents a single flag.
 This is a very simple example on how to implement this interface: